whlapinel/sep-setting-mgr-v3/progress_log.md

 # PROGRESS LOG

+## 7/16

+- I've been spending a lot of time reorganizing the project to match more closely with Go project structure conventions.
+I may still be deviating a bit but I feel this is closer.
+It also feels more sensible.
+- It suddenly dawned on me today that I've got myself into a real pickle trying to auto-assign students to rooms.
+It adds a ton of complexity and I could put that feature in later.
+It would also be a lot safer to have auto-assign as a button-triggered, on-demand feature available per-date only in the admin dashboard, rather than triggering it every time a student, test event, or room change happens.
+It would also be better to allow the admin to confirm or modify auto-assignments before they're saved.
+The whole thing has suddenly become a nightmare, so I think I'm going to remove all current auto-assignment methods.
+That will be its own small nightmare but not nearly as bad.
+And then later I will implement auto-assign in the admin panel.

 ## 7/12

 - Finally took the time to research echo capabilities and lo and behold, I found the solution to the thing that's been bugging me since I started this project.
 It would have saved me a lot of trouble if I did that sooner, but better late than never!
 I can pass into my templates the echo instance and generate URIs using handlers or named routes.
 I can also just pass in paths for those without dynamic parameters.
 The parameters for my templates will get a bit lengthy so I think I may want to define them in a struct.